stefanocoretta/panman/MANUAL.md

 as the first argument will make it function as a standalone Lua interpreter.
 The behavior is mostly identical to that of the [standalone `lua` executable](https://www.lua.org/manual/5.4/manual.html#7), version 5.4.
-However, there is no REPL yet, and the `-i` option has no effect.
 For full documentation, see the [pandoc-lua](https://github.com/jgm/pandoc/blob/master/doc/pandoc-lua.md) man page.